In brief

-In brief Francesco Sylos Labini is a physicist, and he is a research director at the Enrico Fermi Research Center in Rome.
-His research activity includes statistical physics of complex astrophysical and cosmological systems, self-gravitating systems, and galactic kinematics and dynamics.
-He is also interested in science policy.
-Results of his research have been published in leading international peer-reviewed journals and have been reported, among others, in Nature, New Scientist, and Scientific American.
-He is one of the funders of the blog “Return on Academic Research and School” (Roars) which is one the most important Italian forums for discussions on research and higher education policies.
-He writes editorial for various Italian dailies, and he contributed to several journals and online websites with both articles on science vulgarization and science policy.
-Beyond his professional publications, he is author of several books about the problem of higher education and academic research in Italy and abroad
+Results of my research have been published in leading international peer-reviewed journals and have been reported, among others, in Nature, New Scientist, and Scientific American.
+I am one of the funders of the blog “Return on Academic Research and School” (Roars) which is one the most important Italian forums for discussions on research and higher education policies.
+I write op-ed for various Italian dailies, and I contributed to several journals and online websites with both articles on science vulgarization, science policy and politics.
+I am the author of several books on the challenges facing higher education and academic research in Italy and internationally, as well as on science communication and, more broadly, politics

-Work experience He graduated in Physics in Rome and then obtained his PhD at the University of Bologna.
-He is currently a Research Director at the Enrico Fermi Research Center (CREF) in Rome, Italy.
-He has served as Director of the Museum ‘The Legacy of Enrico Fermi’ at CREF, and has also acted as the General Director of CREF.
-He has held positions at several institutions in Italy and abroad, including the Laboratoire de Physique Théorique, Université Paris XI, Orsay, France, and the Department of Theoretical Physics, University of Geneva, Switzerland.
+Work experience I graduated in Physics in Rome and then obtained his PhD at the University of Bologna.
+I am currently a Research Director at the Enrico Fermi Research Center (CREF) in Rome, Italy.
+I have served as Director of the Museum ‘The Legacy of Enrico Fermi’ at CREF, and I have also acted as the General Director of CREF.
+I have held positions at several institutions in Italy and abroad, including the Laboratoire de Physique Théorique, Université Paris XI, Orsay, France, and the Department of Theoretical Physics, University of Geneva, Switzerland.

-Publications He is the author of more than one hundred publications in peer-reviewed journals, which have been cited over 3,000 times.
-He is also the author of 41 other scientific papers, 24 book chapters, one monograph on Statistical Physics and Cosmology (co-authored with A. Gabrielli, M. Joyce, and L. Pietronero) entitled Statistical Physics for Cosmic Structures (Springer Verlag Inc., New York – Berlin, 2005), and one proceedings of an international conference (co-authored with A. Campa, A. Giansanti, and G. Morigi) entitled Dynamics and Thermodynamics of Systems with Long-Range Interactions: Theory and Experiments, published by the American Institute of Physics.
+Publications I am the author of more than one hundred publications in peer-reviewed journals, which have been cited over 3,000 times.
+I am also the author of 41 other scientific papers, 24 book chapters, one monograph on Statistical Physics and Cosmology (co-authored with A. Gabrielli, M. Joyce, and L. Pietronero) entitled Statistical Physics for Cosmic Structures (Springer Verlag Inc., New York – Berlin, 2005), and one proceedings of an international conference (co-authored with A. Campa, A. Giansanti, and G. Morigi) entitled Dynamics and Thermodynamics of Systems with Long-Range Interactions: Theory and Experiments, published by the American Institute of Physics.

-In addition, he has authored 8 books on science communication and research policy, including:
+In addition, I have authored 9 books on science communication and research policy, including:

 • I ricercatori non crescono sugli alberi (with S. Zapperi, Laterza, Roma-Bari, 2010)